biojava/biojava.github.io/_wikis/BioJava:Tutorial:Blast-like_Parsing_Cook_Book.md

 understand the details of how it works in order to use it.
 This is achieved by providing facade classes that are simple to use.
-For parsing Blast-like output, the facade class you need to use is org.biojava.bio.program.sax.BlastLikeSAXParser.
+For parsing Blast-like output, the facade class you need to use is `org.biojava.bio.program.sax.BlastLikeSAXParser`.
 You pass streams of data to this class, and the framework will do the rest.
-As the name suggests, this class is actually a SAX parser, and implements the org.xml.sax.XMLReader interface.
+As the name suggests, this class is actually a SAX parser, and implements the `org.xml.sax.XMLReader` interface.
 You are thus able to treat the output data as thought it is in an XML format.

 The framework performs the magic of emitting SAX2 events from non-XML